grittygrady/ComiCombat/README.md

   > I'll cut myself a bit of slack on this one.
 At the outset, I had no intention of any functionality aside fom a mere superhero search.
 However, once I saw that there was more potential, that this API was capable of something more interesting, I should've taken a step back and thought more carefully about structuring, as I painted myself into a corner a couple of times, having to refactor components for adequate flow of information.

-- The React Contaxt API
+- The React Context API

   > I had used the context API before, but only in educational environments.
 I had never used it in an application I personally built.
 I knew the "how" and "what" surrounding the context API, but not the "when" or "why".
 It's quite possible that had I planned this app more meticulously I may not have had to use it, however I'm sort of glad that I did - I now understand _why_ it exists; my previous apps were more simple in their one way data flow, however this one required adjacent sibling components to share data, and now I understand the _when_.
 As with many other libraries, frameworks or concepts, the reason for it's purpose becomes more cemented in your brain when you encounter the problem it is designed to solve.